BUFFALO SOLDIERS DAY

 During World War I, each unit received stateside assignments, with some exceptions.
 Neither unit saw action during World War II.
 In 1944, both regiments were deactivated.
 The Army transferred service members to other units, as integration in the military began.

 In honor of the first Buffalo Soldiers Day in 1992, General Colin Powell dedicated a monument to the Buffalo Soldier.
 It’s located at Fort Leavenworth, Kansas, where the 10th Calvary Buffalo Soldiers were based.
 The Buffalo Soldier Museum is located in Houston, Texas.

 On September 6, 2005, the oldest living Buffalo Soldier died.
 Mark Matthews lived to be 111 years old.
 For his dedicated services, he was laid to rest at Arlington National Cemetery.

 HOW TO OBSERVE

+Visit Buffalo Soldier monuments across the country.
+Read about their history and sacrifices.
 Post on social media using #BuffaloSoldiersDay to encourage others to pay tribute to these heroes.

-There are over 1,200 national days.
+There are over 1,500 national days.
 Don’t miss a single one.
-Celebrate Every Day with National Day Calendar!
+Celebrate Every Day® with National Day Calendar®!